Skip to Main Content

 • Mathematica (Wolfram Language)

-• Currently available on ITaP computers.
+• Currently available on Purdue IT computers.
 Geometric models suitable for printing can be generated from a variety of plot functions, directly from curated collections, or imported from files and URLs, as well as from geometric regions.
 Several tools provide utilities for analyzing, repairing, and adjusting models.

 • OpenSCAD